 Although Emory Libraries does not traditionally purchase or lease textbooks, open educational resources (OERs) should be discoverable and available through the catalog.
 OERs are teaching and learning materials that are free of cost in digital form and openly licensed to allow users to retain, reuse, revise, remix, and redistribute them.
-Instructors benefit from OERs' flexibility, and students save money, which is particularly beneficial to those from historically excluded populations.
-Furthermore, because Emory is expanding its online education offerings, OERs are more readily available to students around the world who might otherwise have difficulty purchasing or leasing traditional textbooks.
+Instructors benefit from OERs' adaptability, and students benefit from OERs' affordability.
+The latter is particularly beneficial to those from historically excluded and underrepresented populations.
+Furthermore, because Emory is expanding its online education offerings, OERs equalize access to educational resources for students around the world who might otherwise have difficulty purchasing or leasing traditional textbooks.
 OERs will be added to the catalog when large collections of them are made available along with their metadata that can be batch downloaded (e.g., the Open Textbook Library, https://open.umn.edu/opentextbooks).